ghosts012/ghosts012/README.md

 # Hi, I'm Jitesh 👋

-SWE Intern with a growing focus on GenAI & ML systems.
+SWE with a growing focus on GenAI & ML systems.
 2026 CS graduate, still solving problems for fun on CodeChef and Codeforces.

 I like building things end-to-end — from a REST API and its database schema, to the ML pipeline or RAG system sitting behind it.